 CATCh-uS Qualitative study

-In the qualitative stream, we will interview professionals, young people and parents to explore their views and experiences about the transition process.
-We will purposively sample 30 professionals: 15 from children’s services and 15 from adult services, with different prior experience with transition reported through the surveillance study.
-The recruitment of 60 to 75 young people and 25 parents will take place at five different geographical sites.
-As well as carers, we will target three different groups of young people and aim for 20 to 25 interviewees in each group:
+In the qualitative stream, we have interviewed professionals, young people and parents to explore their views and experiences about the transition process.
+We purposively sampled 33 professionals: 18 from children’s services and 15 from adult services, with different prior experience with transition reported through the surveillance study.
+We have completed 13 interviews with GPs and have booked in two more.
+The recruitment of 60 to 75 young people and 25 parents took place at eleven different sites.
+As well as carers, we will targeted three different groups of young people:

-The semi-structured interviews will follow a topic guide that will include the use of NICE guidelines and other established guidance that aims to promote optimal transitions, and reduce perceived barriers and facilitators to the transition of care for young people with ADHD out of children’s services.
+The semi-structured interviews followed a topic guide including the use of NICE guidelines and other established guidance that aims to promote optimal transitions, and reduce perceived barriers and facilitators to the transition of care for young people with ADHD out of children’s services.

-Data analysis will be carried out using Framework Analysis.
+Data analysis was carried out using Framework Analysis.

 Please see the dedicated News page for previous News items.